julianprester/website/src/links/can-ai-scaling-continue-through-2030-epoch-ai-yes.md

   - links
 ---

 Epoch estimates that AI training runs could reach GPT-4-like scale increases by 2030, primarily constrained by power and chip production.
-While technically feasible, realizing this potential hinges on massive investments and infrastructure expansion.
-Is this AI's moonshot moment, or another hype cycle?
+This requires massive investments and infrastructure expansion.